ARSaiPrasath/Sports-Celebrity-Classification/README.md

-# Sports-Personality-Classification
+# Sports-Celebrity-Classification
-Created an end to end application for classifying Sports personalities.
+Created an end to end application for classifying Sports celebrities.
 Created a Machine Learning model using Support Vector Machine for classification.
 And I created a Flask Server for hosting the model and created Front End UI using HTML, CSS and JavaScript.